 Training is both water-based, at Victoria Lake Club in Germiston, and land-based, in the school’s ergo room.
 Regattas are held on Saturdays and the club is dependent on the support of families for transport and involvement in the club.

 We are extremely proud of our many successes since our inception as a rowing club in 1993.
-The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 20 of the 26 occasions we have competed.
-St Mary’s has won the prestigious Schools’ Boat Race 11 times in this event’s 17-year history.
+The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 20 of the 27 occasions we have competed.
+St Mary’s has won the prestigious Schools’ Boat Race 14 times in this event’s 19-year history.

-Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Brazil, the Netherlands, Germany and Japan.
+Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Brazil, the Netherlands, Germany, Japan and Bulgaria.

 Squash is gaining in popularity in the Junior School.
 Inter-house squash has also been introduced in recent years.